 It’s happened to me before without even realising it.
 I’d catch a train or hop on a flight, sip on the complimentary coffee, and drift off for a quick nap.
 Strangely, when I woke up, I felt more refreshed than ever.
-Turns out, it’s a thing — it’s called a coffee nap, as explained by Johnny Harris.

 What’s making you so tired, anyway?

-It’s not just your lack of sleep or Netflix addiction.
-The culprit?
-Modern life overload.
 Every day, we make 35,000 micro decisions (including some 200 about food alone), triggering brain chemicals like glutamate and adenosine to pile up, clogging our mental highways and leaving us exhausted.
-Sure, coffee can mask the symptoms for a bit, but eventually, the crash hits — and it’s brutal.

 The science of the coffee nap

-How to take the perfect coffee nap
+How to take a coffee nap ☕💤

 Why it works better than just coffee or a nap